xboxhacker/OpenFeeder/README.md

 ﻿# OpenFeeder
 OpenSource feeder for DIY and OpenPNP community!

+**Simple laser cut acrylic body, with 99% off teh shelf hardware.**

 This feeder design is for MY machine.
 Extensive modifications to existing machines may be necessary to accommodate it.
 Its ment to fit a 20mm aluminum t-slot.
 I am useing t-slots from MakerSlide.

 Feel free to edit the source file.
 You must post edited files for all the use.

+OpenFeeder discussion can be found in the [OpenPNP google group](https://groups.google.com/forum/#!forum/openpnp).

+OpenFeeder was made with SketchUp 2013.
+Each part is on its own labeled layer.

+Current source: OpenFeederRev7.skp

 # OVERVIEW:

 Basic Operation:
 * tapeAdvanceArm is pressed down, tape is advanced.
 The more the arm is pressed, the more the tape is advanced (vise versa).
 * Tape plastic cover is pulled backward with a small fishing weight.